httpwg/http-extensions/draft-ietf-httpbis-priority.md

 It is not always the case that the client has the best understanding of how the HTTP responses deserve to be prioritized.
 For example, use of an HTML document might depend heavily on one of the inline images.
-Existence of such dependencies is typically best known to the server.
+Existence of such dependencies is typically best known to the origin server.

-By using the "Priority" response header, a server can override the prioritization hints provided by the client.
+By using the "Priority" response header, an origin server can override the prioritization hints provided by the client.
 When used, the parameters found in the response header field overrides those specified by the client.